Toshi Reagon: Early life

-Born January 27, 1964 in Atlanta, Georgia, Reagon grew up in Washington, D.C.
+Born January 27, 1964 in Atlanta, Georgia, Reagon grew up with her parents Bernice Johnson Reagon and Cordell Hull Reagon, as well as her younger brother Kwan Tauna Reagon.
+Reagon grew up in Washington, D.C.
 She was raised by musician parents active in the civil rights movement.
 Her mother, Bernice Johnson Reagon, founded the all-woman a cappella group Sweet Honey in the Rock in 1973, which had a profound influence on her.
 Her father, Cordell Hull Reagon, was a leader of the civil rights movement in Albany (Georgia) and member of the Student Nonviolent Coordinating Committee (SNCC).
 Her parents were also part of the civil rights musical group The Freedom Singers.

-Reagon lists 1970's rock & roll bands such as Led Zeppelin, Black Sabbath, and Kiss, as well as classic Blues musicians such as Big Mama Thornton, Howlin' Wolf, and Big Bill Broonzy as additional musical influences.
+Reagon lists 1970's rock and roll bands such as Led Zeppelin, Black Sabbath, and Kiss, as well as classic Blues musicians such as Big Mama Thornton, Howlin' Wolf, and Big Bill Broonzy as additional musical influences.

 Career

 Bands and performances

-Reagon began performing at age 17 when Lenny Kravitz invited her to open for him on his first world tour.
+Reagon began performing at age 17.
+In 1990, Lenny Kravitz invited her to open for him on his first world tour.
 She has since shared the stage with performers including Ani DiFranco, Elvis Costello and Meshell Ndegeocello.

 Reagon's first album, Justice, was released in 1990 through Flying Fish Records.
 Since then, she has released many solo albums, including her most recent SpiritLand in December 2018.

 Her band, BIGLovely, has been performing since September 1996.
 The name BIGLovely comes from a term Reagon's girlfriend used to address her in a letter.
 The band includes Judith Casselberry on acoustic guitar and vocals, Robert "Chicken" Burke on drums, Fred Cass, Jr. on bass, Adam Widoff on electric guitar, and Catherine Russell on mandolin and vocals.
 The line-up also includes Jen Leigh, Ann Klein, Debbie Robinson, Allison Miller, Kismet Lyles and Stephanie McKay as substitutes.